MasatoKokubo/debugtrace-sh/README.md

 [Japanese](README_ja.md)

-*debugtrace-sh* is a shell script library that outputs trace logs to `stderr` when debugging shell scripts.
+*debugtrace-sh* is a bash script library that outputs trace logs to `stderr` when debugging shell scripts.
 By embedding `debugtrace_enter` and `debugtrace_leave` at the start and end of functions, you can output the execution status of the shell script under development to the log.

 ### Features